Andriano-Analytics/espocrm-extension-template/README.md

 ];

 ```
-2. Create the `extensions` directory in the root directory of your repository.
+2. Create the `extensions` directory in the root of the repository.
-3. Put needed extensions (e.g. `my-extension-1.0.0.zip`) in this directory.
+3. Add extensions (e.g. `my-extension-1.0.0.zip`) to the `extensions` directory.

 Extensions will be installed automatically after running the command `node build --all` or `node build --install`.